 For a summary of the organisations involved in the plans to fight Nazi occupation see HERE.

-See HERE for a discussion of the mythology of the Auxiliary Units.
+For a discussion of the mythology of the Auxiliary Units, see HERE.